-Throughout my career, I’ve coached hundreds of people who want to achieve various things in their professional and personal lives, and if you were to ask me one of the main things which prevent them from realising their goals, it is this: confidence.
+Have you ever wondered what is the secret to becoming more confident?
+Throughout my career, I’ve coached hundreds of people who want to achieve various things in their professional and personal lives, and if you were to ask me one of the main things which prevent them from realising their goals, it’s confidence.
+Or a lack thereof.

 If you have confidence in yourself, you trust in yourself.
 You believe your ability to deliver or do something required of you.
-And this drives to the very heart of confidence.
+A lack of confidence also correlates with a lack of belief in yourself.

 In my clinics and consultancy work, I sometimes see people who proclaim themselves to be “not a very confident person”.
-This is a story they tell themselves.
 Once we start identifying all the tasks they accomplish on a daily and weekly basis, they quickly realise that confidence comes from knowledge and understanding.

 Even those people who view themselves as having very low self-confidence are confident about carrying at least some tasks or jobs in their life.
 It’s when we ask people to do things which are outside their comfort zone that people start to crumble.

 That’s not surprising!
 Let me give you an example.
 If you are a nurse and you have 20 years experience of looking after people in intensive care you are going to be pretty confident about going into work every day and doing everything you need to do to support the patients in your care.